-In 1995, Tom Schreiner, H. S. Baldwin, and I edited the book Women in the Church: A Fresh Analysis of 1 Timothy 2:9–15 (now out in a 2d edition ).
+In 1995, Tom Schreiner, H. S. Baldwin, and I edited the book Women in the Church: A Fresh Analysis of 1 Timothy 2:9–15 (soon to be published in a 3rd edition).
 The focus of the book is a thorough exegesis of 1 Timothy 2:12, where Paul says he does not permit women to teach or have authority over a man in the Church.
 Subsequent to the release of the book, when I participated in forums on the “women’s issue,” the question invariably came up what I thought 1 Timothy 2:15 meant.
 At that time, my honest answer was, “I don’t know,” because I hadn’t studied the passage in depth yet.

 The way I construe the logic of 1 Timothy 2:12–15 is as follows.
 In verse 12, Paul sets boundaries for women in the church.
 In verses 13–14, Paul gives two reasons for this: (1) creation order: the man was created first, then the woman (v.
 13); (2) the scenario at the Fall: rather than God-man-woman-Satan, a complete reversal had taken place: Satan-woman-man-God.
 In v.
 15, Paul addresses the question, “How can women today avoid the mistake made by Eve?”
 The answer: by adhering to their God-given boundaries and tending to their God-given responsibilities.